fl-yu/yulabgenomics/content/authors/shiwei/_index.md

 ---
 # Display name
-title: Cuiyi Yang（杨翠怡）
+title: Shiwei Zhu Ph.D.

 # Username (this should match the folder name)
 authors:
-  - cuiyi
+  - shiwei

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Lab Manager
+role: Postdoctoral Researcher

 # # Organizations/Affiliations
-# organizations:
+organizations:
-#   - name: Stanford University
+  - name: （朱士微）
 #     url: ''

 # # Short bio (displayed in user profile at end of posts)